 This reality means that the Bedouin community is largely detached from access to economic opportunity and social mobility in Israel.
-Government support to the community focuses largely on low-income employment and education initiatives.
-As a result, Bedouin participation in Israel’s technology industry, the country’s main economic growth engine, is practically non-existent.
-Because of its exclusion from the industry, the Bedouin community is completely unaware of what the tech industry is about, and of the economic benefit it can provide.
-Therefore, the low but steadily increasing number of Bedouin young people who are able to pursue higher education overwhelmingly study medicine or health sciences – professionals that are held in high regard by the community.
+Government support to the Bedouin community has primarily focused on low-income employment and education initiatives.
 In 2017, less than 30 Bedouin college and university students studied STEM subjects, or science, technology, engineering, and math.
 In its exclusion from the tech industry, the Bedouin community misses an immense opportunity for economic growth, diversity of professional trajectories, increase in per capita income, and even communal financial sustainability.

 Siraj aims to catalyze and lead the entrance of Bedouin engineers into the Israeli tech industry.
 We take a holistic approach to achieving this aim, which includes: